zhengyongbo/websymphony.github.com/_posts/2015-06-28-how-to-use-uuid-as-primary-key-in-ecto-phoenix.markdown

 Recently, I was playing around with [Phoenix Framework (version: _0.13.1_)](http://phoenixframework.org) with Postgres as the database.
 Instead of using IDs for primary key, I wanted to use UUIDs.
 Since Phoenix and associated projects haven't hit 1.0 yet, api is still under flux.

-As of this post, there are two resources with instructions on how to achive this and both didn't seem to work.
+As of this post, there are two resources with instructions on how to achieve this and both didn't seem to work.
 A [stackoverflow post](http://stackoverflow.com/questions/30004008/setting-up-phoenix-framework-and-ecto-to-use-uuids-how-to-insert-the-generated) and a [google group discussion](https://groups.google.com/forum/#!topic/phoenix-talk/OZaL2nSWUTE).

 Since ecto version _0.12.1_ using UUIDs as primary key coudn't be any easier.
 Here is how to do it: